 Information Required Information sources How will the information be used?
-Regulatory Framework: An understanding of the Vedanta Standards, local laws and regulations and the IFC Performance Standards Legal teamEHS ManagerCommunity TeamGovernment authorities To determine whether the project triggers a regulatory requirement for an ESIA and if so, which Impact Assessment requirements apply to the project.
+Regulatory Framework: An understanding of the HZL Standards, local laws and regulations and the IFC Performance Standards Legal teamEHS ManagerCommunity TeamGovernment authorities To determine whether the project triggers a regulatory requirement for an ESIA and if so, which Impact Assessment requirements apply to the project.
 Project Information: Understanding of the project design and any project alternatives.
-A list of project information that Vedanta Project Managers will need in order to complete the screening exercise is provided in Box 3.1.
-Project Managers Projects Design Engineers EHS Manager Operations Manager Used in conjunction with information about local environmental and social characteristics for preliminary identification and evaluation of project impacts Local, regional and national environmental and social data: Preliminary understanding of the local environmental, social and health characteristics of the project area.
-AAlist of the relevant information required is provided in Box 3.1 Community TeamEHS Manager Used in conjunction with project information for preliminary identification and evaluation of project impacts
+A list of project information that HZL Project Managers will need in order to complete the screening exercise is provided in Box 3.1.
+Project ManagersProjects Design EngineersEHS ManagerOperations Manager Used in conjunction with information about local environmental and social characteristics for preliminary identification and evaluation or project impacts Local, regional and national environmental and social data: Preliminary understanding of the local environmental, social and health characteristics of the project area.
+AAlist of the relevant information required is provided in Box 3.1 Community TeamEHS Manager Used in conjunction with project information for preliminary identification and evaluation or project impacts